reference

 Project./docmancer.yamlProject-specific docs with a separate index

 The global config is created automatically on first use.
-A project config is created explicitly with docmancer init.
+A project config is created explicitly by writing a docmancer.yaml in the project directory.

 How config resolution works